History of Darwin: Bombing of Darwin

 On 19 February 1942, at 9:57 am, during World War II, 188 Japanese warplanes attacked Darwin in two waves.
 The incoming Japanese planes were first spotted by Father John McGrath at the Bathurst Island Mission north of Darwin.
 McGrath radioed at 9:30 am and the sirens wailed at 9:57 am.
 It was the same fleet that had bombed Pearl Harbor, and although it was a less significant target, a greater number of bombs were dropped on Darwin than were used in the attack on Pearl Harbor.

-The attack killed at least 243 people and caused immense damage to the town.
-These were by far the most serious attacks on Australia in time of war, in terms of fatalities and damage.
+The attack killed at least 243 people and caused immense damage to Darwin.
+They were the most serious war-time attacks on Australia, in terms of fatalities and damage.
 They were the first of many raids on Darwin.

 This event is often called the "Pearl Harbor of Australia".
-As was the case at Pearl Harbor, the Australian town was unprepared, and although it came under attack from the air another 58 times in 1942 and 1943, the raids on 19 February were massive and devastating by comparison.
+As was the case at Pearl Harbor, Darwin was unprepared, and although it came under attack from the air another 58 times in 1942 and 1943, the raids on 19 February were massive and devastating by comparison.